DFID/devtracker-from-api/README.md

-# Development Tracker using and open public API
+# Development Tracker using an open public API
 This repository is to support the redevelopment of Development Tracker using the [OIPA open public API](http://www.oipa.nl) instead of the more complex data back-end used in the [orginal DevTracker](https://github.com/dfid/aid-platform-beta).

 ## About DevTracker